top of page

 Pronouns: She/Her

-Kelli is a Marriage and Family Therapy intern with The Azalea Institute.
-She is Pursuing a Masters of Education in Marriage in Family Therapy.
+Kelli is a Marriage and Family Therapist with The Azalea Institute.
+She holds a Masters of Education in Marriage in Family Therapy.
 Kelli is passionate about helping individuals and families build stronger, more fulfilling relationships.
 She believes in a collaborative approach to therapy.
 Together, a safe and supportive space will be created where you can explore your thoughts, feelings, and experiences.

 Kelli is committed to providing culturally sensitive and inclusive care.
 She understands that everyone's journey is unique, and I'll tailor our work together to meet your specific needs.
 For those seeking support with relationship issues, family conflicts, anxiety, depression, or other mental health concerns, Kelli would be honored to guide them on their journey toward healing and growth.
 Kelli is also under the direct supervision of Elizabeth Molla Ph.D., LPCC-S, IMFT-S., E.1300249-SUPV, F.1800037-SUPV.